-In their country, there’s a ‘screen quota’ that requires cinemas to show local films for at least 146 days/year.
+In their country, there’s a ‘screen quota’ that requires cinemas to show local films for at least 73 days a year.
 They also established the Korean Film Council (KOFIC), which is responsible for the movies’ protection and also promoting their films internationally.

 Korea also has several international film festivals and recently, Anne Curtis’ film BuyBust was included in this year’s Bucheon International Fantastic Film Festival.